Help Nepal Recover and Rebuild

 Our Story

 We had no water, no electricity, no power and no working lines of communication.
 From the very next day, Believers Church started relief work with the leadership and cooperation of our local pastors and youth.
 Our relief team in Kathmandu provided drinking water in big tankers at the shelter camp.
-Our Sisters of Compassion were engaged the whole day in this service without any break.
+Our Sisters of the Cross were engaged the whole day in this service without any break.
 Our team also provided food here at the camp.

 At one of our churches, around 400 people from the surrounding neighborhood came to find shelter.
 So food was provided to them for three days from the church at this shelter.
 The church also provided clean drinking water and medicines for primary health.